TheGreekGoddess/Data_Analysis_using_Python_APIs/README.md

 Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.
 So let's take what you've learned about Python requests, APIs, and JSON traversals to answer a fundamental question: "What's the weather like as we approach the equator?"

-Now, we know what you may be thinking: _"Duh.
-It gets hotter..."_
+Now, we know what you may be thinking: "Duh.
+It gets hotter..."

 But, if pressed, how would you **prove** it?

 ## Part I - WeatherPy

-In this example, you'll be creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+In this example, you'll be creating a Python script to visualize the weather of 500+ cities across the world of varying distances from the equator.
 To accomplish this, you'll be utilizing a [simple Python library](https://pypi.python.org/pypi/citipy), the [OpenWeatherMap API](https://openweathermap.org/api), and a little common sense to create a representative model of weather across world cities.

 Your first objective is to build a series of scatter plots to showcase the following relationships:
 * Temperature (F) vs. Latitude